-I originally wanted to explore Rio amidst the hype and activity of the games, but more importantly, I wanted to hear from people who had no voice and visit places that were far from the limelight.
-The city's notorious favelas have been examined extensively for some time, but the focus is almost always on the photogenic hillside communities that form the backdrop of the wealthy south zone, with its world-famous beaches and throngs of tourists.
+I originally wanted to explore Rio amidst the hype and activity of the games, but more importantly, I wanted to hear from people who had no voice and who lived far from the limelight.
+The city's notorious favelas have been examined extensively for some time, but so much of the media focus is on the photogenic hillside communities that form a backdrop to the wealthy south zone, with its world-famous beaches and throngs of tourists.

-The peripheries and suburban areas have long been abused or ignored by authorities.
-Violent and impoverished, these communities are largely invisible to the outside world.
-I continued visiting and speaking to residents throughout 2016 as media attention evaporated and the games left the city with a hangover of debt, broken promises and the worst recession in the country's history.
+The peripheries and suburban areas like the Zona Norte and Baixada Fluminense are home to millions of working-class residents.
+Often violent and impoverished, these communities are largely invisible to the outside world, and sometimes even to the rest of the city.
+I continued visiting throughout 2016 as media attention evaporated and the games left the city with a hangover of debt, broken promises and the worst recession in the country's history.

-The project title comes from a chapter in Juliana Barbassa's 2016 account of the seductive and chaotic city on the brink of the games.
-In that same spirit, I aim to shine a light on what has happened now that the the dust has settled.
-A lot has changed since Barbassa wrote her book, and things will likely get worse before they get better.
-One of the world's most impressive cities is cracking at its very foundations.
+The project title comes from a chapter in Juliana Barbassa's 2016 account of a seductive and chaotic city on the brink of the Olympic games.
+In that same spirit, this project aims to shine a personal light on what has happened since then.
+A lot has changed since Barbassa wrote her book, but things will likely get a lot worse before they get better.
+One of the world's most impressive cities is embarking on a new era.
 What will become of the 'cidade maravilhosa', beautiful and broken?